legendary-mac/DUCTF-2024/Bridget.md

 Turns out it was a bridge in Singapore...
 I assumed that the bridge was in Australia since other OSINT challenges were in Australia and it is the biggest CTF competition in Southern Hemisphere.
 I am not rainbolt after all.
 You win a_metre.

 Anyways the building was 4 Points building in Singapore.
 (I repeatedly tried to smash the bridge name into the flag box)

+*The image was too big to be attached...
+I am new to this GitHub repositery stuff*